What is HAE?

 Are all HAE attacks the same?

 If you're living with HAE, your experience won't be the same as someone else's.
+The things you avoid that can trigger an attack may be different from the things other people with HAE avoid.
 Your attacks may even change from one attack to the next.
 It’s also important to know that attacks can change over time, and past attacks do not predict future attacks or whether the airway may be the site of a future HAE attack.
+Even if you feel your HAE attacks are typically mild, you could have a more severe attack at any time.